Icecat Becoming Climate Neutral: Utrecht Office Energy Neutral

 In practice, we have applied this when making purchases for the office.
 When it came to choosing a carpet for the new office we chose one with a low carbon footprint.
 And when we buy appliances we choose the highest energy classification.
 When it comes to our company lease cars, we made the decision in 2017 to migrate our little fleet from plug-in hybrids (PHEV) to Full Electrical Vehicles, and we have company bikes for travelling short distances.

 On the roof of our office building in Nieuwegein, that we own, we have installed solar panels.
-This lowered our energy bill with 65%, and basically generates the energy for our electric cars.
+This lowered our energy bill with more than 100% during the past 12 months – we earned even a 30 euro margin – and basically generates the energy for charging our electric cars and office use.
+The annual production was 5618 kw, surpassing the total use of 4853 kw.
 We want to do the same at our office in Amsterdam.
 This is a rented office and it involves getting the owner of the building on board.
 It will have a similarly big impact on our energy footprint.

 The hosting provider we use for co-locating our servers we selected on it’s policy to be CO2 neutral.
 Every new generation of storage and server hardware we purchase, scores better on energy efficiency.
 The ethereum based blockchain is in our opinion currently not sufficiently scalable and energy-efficient.
 For this reason, we research viable alternatives that score better.